-oldest on-line cemetery and memorial site in the world!
+the oldest online cemetery and memorial site in the world.

-Mike’s original 1995 vision that will always guide the World Wide Cemetery
+Mike’s original 1995 vision for the World Wide Cemetery

 When a person we love or are close to dies, the desire to communicate our loss is both natural and strong.
 We use the media—all forms of print, as well as radio and television—to notify others of a loved one’s passing.